gagvirus/an-archer-game/ROADMAP.md

 ### Gameplay Features

-- Ability to un-allocate points
-    - Hold Alt then click on stat, shall un-allocate
-    - While holding "Alt" key, change the Green "Plus" to a Red "Minus"
-    - Add ability to un-allocate points in bulk
 - Drops - Coins / Resources
     - When killing an enemy, it shall have a chance to drop some resources
         - Coins - Display a number of total coins on top-right corner